-Federal regulations require that students make satisfactory academic progress (SAP) according to institutional policy in order to receive federal Title IV funds.
-Randolph College also requires that students meet these standards in order to maintain eligibility for institutional funds.
-Financial Aid conducts a review of academic progress every June in accordance with the Ineligibility and Probation Status Report from the Office of the Provost.
+Students must make satisfactory academic progress (SAP) according to institutional policy in order to receive federal Title IV funds, VA benefits, or Randolph College institutional funds.
+The Office of Financial Aid conducts a review of academic progress every June in accordance with the Ineligibility and Probation Status Report from the Office of the Provost.